 Bond proceeds, revenues and other funds derived under the Loan Agreement or Indenture will be deposited into Accounts held by the Trustee as described in "ACCOUNTS" in the body of the Official Statement.
-See "DEFINITIONS OF CERTAIN TERMS," Appendix IV, contained herein, for definitions of "Bond and Interest Sinking Fund Account," "Redemption Account," "Costs of Issuance Account" and "Construction Account" with reference to separate accounts established under the Indenture in respect of the Series 2022A Bonds and the Series 2022B Bonds.
+See "DEFINITIONS OF CERTAIN TERMS," Appendix IV, contained herein, for definitions of "Bond and Interest Sinking Fund Account," "Redemption Account," "Costs of Issuance Account" and "Construction Account" with reference to separate accounts established under the Indenture in respect of the Bonds.
+In addition, the Indenture also provides for, as necessary, a Bond Purchase Fund and within such fund a separate account designated the Remarketing Account, relating to the remarketing of the 2024B Bonds.